m0chaud/oli-oli/readme.txt

 8. Some level of practice on String.
 Implementation of some of the String library functions

+9. Sorting

+9.1 Bubble Sort (1000,000 Random Number)

+10. Tree

+10.1 N-Array Tree Version 1 (Reminder used for inserting into the tree)

 Place holder classes created to

 Create Inhouse version of Hash function and Dynamic Array